Robrowno/django-raceway/TESTING.md

 ## Current known and unresolved issues

-- As documented in the outstanding bugs section in the readme, there is an (as of writing) unresolved bug where when you sign in or log out, the sign in and log out buttons appear to not be clickable.
+- As documented in the outstanding bugs section in the readme, there is an (as of writing) unresolved bug where when you sign in or log out, the sign in and log out buttons can appear to not be clickable.
 This is always able to be fixed by either refreshing the page or clicking on to another link/page.
 Alternatively, click on the site logo (which redirects to the home page anyway) to clear this bug.
+This may not happen to you at all or it may happen to you randomly.
 - My Trackday Constraint in my Trackday model appears to not work realiably.
 I have tried various combinations of the code, tried to reformat it countless times and tried to use it in conjunction with adding ` unique=True` in the fields that are supposed to work with it.
 I have yet to resolve this issue and will aim to do so in a future update.
--
+- If you visit the site too often, you may find you need to hard refresh or clear the cache on some pages, especially the checkout page I find.
+This can be avoided entirely by using an incognito tab in your browser.

 ---